cannonlang/Governance/Groups.md

 ## All Groups

 The Working Groups established for this language are as follows:
 * Core Working Group: Highest authority in the language, all stable changes to both language and library must be approved by Core.
+The Core Working Group retains all authority and responsibility which is not delegated to a different working group.
 * Language Design Working Group: Language Syntax and Semantics
 * Library Design Working Group: Standard and Core Libraries
 * Compiler Working Group: Maintence on the Compiler for the Language.